How Much House Can I Afford?

 IMAGE: Couple standing outside looking towards front of house.

-1. Your income — active income from your job, such as your salary, bonuses, and commissions, as well as passive income from things like investments or rental properties you own
+1. Your income — This includes your salary, bonuses, commissions, and other passive income from investments or rental properties you own.

-2. Cash reserves — the amount of money you have on hand to make a down payment and cover closing costs, including savings, investments, cash value of life insurance you own, and other sources
+2. Cash reserves — The amount of money you have on hand to make a down payment and cover closing costs, including savings, investments, cash value of life insurance you own, and other sources are part of your reserves.

-3. Debts and expenses — your monthly obligations including food, utilities, insurance, loan repayment (student loans, credit cards, etc.), car payments, and other fixed monthly costs
+3. Debts and expenses — Your debt-to-income ratio is a big factor, so lenders look at your monthly financial expenses, including utilities, insurance, loan or credit card debt, car payments, and other fixed monthly expenses.

 What Are Lenders Looking For?